top of page

 What is covered by the program fees

-The program includes accommodation, transport, food during the program (November 14 to December 2), scientific equipment and supplies for science projects, and standard camping gear such as tents, pots, and stoves.
+The program includes accommodation, transport, and food during the program and the night before the program starts (November 11 to December 1), scientific equipment and supplies for science projects, and common camping gear such as tents, pots, and stoves.
 On request, the program can also provide personal gear such as helmets, harnesses, crampons, and ice axes.

 What is NOT covered by the program

-Air travel fares to Punta Arenas and accommodation before or after the program.
-Each participant has to arrange travel to Punta Arenas and back and cover the associated travel costs.
+Air travel fares to Puerto Natales and accommodation before or after the program.
+Each participant has to arrange travel to Puerto Natales and back and cover the associated travel costs.
 It is also the responsibility of each participant to arrange rescue and medical insurance if not provided by their home institution.

 Are there scholarships

 Yes, there are two full scholarships for students from low, and middle-income countries and all South American countries (list of selected countries).
-These scholarships cover program fees only (i.e. transport from the student's hometown to Punta Arenas is NOT included).
+These scholarships cover program fees only (i.e. transport from the student's hometown to Puerto Natales is NOT included).

 In what language is the program